rahulmoozhikkal/AI_ML/README.md

 This project work is an exploration into the possibility of using sensor data from machine to predict the lifetime of a coponent.
 The component data in this case belong to run to failure data of turbo fan from NASA [1].There were two main objectives from the project

-1. Predict the remaining useful lifetime of the component
+1. Predict the remaining useful lifetime of the component (Regression Problem)
-2. To identify if the component will break within a window time span
+2. To identify if the component will break within a given window time span(Classification problem)

 ## Data